1. Admitting Diagnosis and Orders

 6a) What criteria are used to determine the medical necessity of inpatient admission and continued stay?

-eQHealth Solutions’ review nurses apply the most recent version of InterQual®’s medical/surgical and behavioral health criteria.
+eQHealth Solutions’ review nurses apply the most recent version of McKesson’s InterQual® medical/surgical, behavioral health, procedural, and long term acute care criteria.

-6b) Can facilities obtain copies of the criteria used?
+6b) Can facilities obtain copies of the Medical Necessity criteria used?

 InterQual® criteria are copyrighted by McKesson.
-Hospitals may purchase the criteria by contacting InterQual®.
-Click here to visit the InterQual® Web site.
+Hospitals may purchase or lease the criteria by contacting them.
+Click here to visit the McKesson Web site.

 7a) Who notifies the participant when a non-certification (denial) is issued or a continued stay is no longer medically necessary?